-When Spinal Cord Stimulators do not help
+When Spinal Cord Stimulators are not helping

-When Spinal Cord Stimulators do not help
+When Spinal Cord Stimulators are not helping

 Spinal cord stimulators are usually reserved as THE last-chance effort at controlling spinal pain.
 Specifically, Spinal Cord Stimulation systems are used for people who have pain after spinal surgery or spinal issues in which an additional surgery would be risky or come with a high expectation of surgical failure.
 The Spinal Cord Stimulation system involves implanting a small pulse generator into the stomach and running coated wires to the spine to deliver electrical impulses to the spinal cord.
 These electrical impulses block pain signals traveling to the brain.